upupming/Lenovo-G50-80-Clover/README.md

 ### Brightness adjustment keys

 For me, my laptop use F11/F12 for brightness down/up, so I have to map these keys to brightness adjust methods.
 By following [Patching DSDT/SSDT for LAPTOP backlight control](https://www.tonymacx86.com/threads/guide-patching-dsdt-ssdt-for-laptop-backlight-control.152659/), I found my laptop use EC query methods (ACPI) for those keys.
-They are `_Q11` and `_Q12`.
+(This is the case with most modern laptops.)
+The `Consloe.log` shows they are `_Q11` and `_Q12`.
 So the patch I used for mapping these keys is (see also in `patches.txt`):

 ```txt
 into method label _Q11 replace_content